Idaho State Bengals football: John Zamberlin era (2007–2010)

 John Zamberlin was head coach at Central Washington before he went to Idaho State.
-He was highly successful with Central Washington, winning four conference championships with them, but he struggled when he went to Idaho State.
-Zamberlain's contract was originally going to run out in 2009, but Idaho State extended the contract by two seasons.
+He won four conference championships as head coach of Central Washington.
+Zamberlain's contract was originally going to end in 2009, but Idaho State extended the contract by two seasons.
 The choice was very controversial among students due to the team's lack of success.
-He averaged only 1.5 wins per season, and he ended his career 6–39 (.133), the second-lowest winning percentage in program history.
+He averaged 1.5 wins per season, and he ended his career 6–39 (.133), the second-lowest winning percentage in program history.
 He was later a linebackers coach for the Hamilton Tiger-Cats of the CFL from 2012 to 2013.

 Mike Kramer era (2011–2016)

 Mike Kramer was previously head coach at both Eastern Washington and Montana State, winning one conference title with Eastern Washington and three with Montana State.
-His most successful season came with the 2014 Bengals, who had a record of 8-4 and finished the season ranked 25th in the FCS, but overall he totaled 18–50 (.265).
+His most successful season came with the 2014 Bengals, who had a record of 8-4 and finished the season ranked 25th in the FCS, but the team did not make the playoffs.
+His total record was 18–50 (.265).